liquidmetal-dev/flintlock/userdocs/docs/guides/images.md

 title: MicroVM images
 ---

+> NOTE: this page is currently out of date and will be updated soon.

 MicroVMs receive kernel binaries and Operating System volumes from container images.
 This means that users can easily create and publish their own on Dockerhub.